kytos/kytos/docs/developer/events.rst

 =============== ====== ===========================================================

 To use the ``k-notification``, a notification object is necessary.
-Description and icon are optional - the only required parameter is the tittle.
+Description and icon are optional - the only required parameter is the title.
 Usage

 example:

 .. code-block:: html